mathaywarduk/.com/_posts/2013-02-27-responsive-email-newsletters.markdown

 There are some brands that have already realised the benefit of making life easier for their customers.
 Here are 10 examples to inspire your own efforts...

-Find out how to build a responsive email by following this tutorial, and read all our responsive web design articles here

 ## 01. MailChimp

 <figure class="media media--full">